About the course

-During the first year of the course you will be charged tuition and college fees at the PGDip in Learning and Teaching fee rate.
+During Parts 1 and 2 of the course you will be charged tuition and college fees at the PGDip in Learning and Teaching fee rate.
 These fees are shown in the table below.

 Total annual fees

-In each subsequent year, you will be charged fees at the MSc in Learning and Teaching fee rate for that year of study.
-For an indication of costs, the table below shows the estimated annual MSc tuition and college fees for the 2017-18 academic year.
+In your final year (Part 3), you will be charged fees at the MSc in Learning and Teaching fee rate for that year of study.
+For an indication of costs, the table below shows the annual MSc tuition and college fees for the 2018-19 academic year.